b4rtosh/paging-and-processes-schedule-repo/README.md

 # paging-and-scheduling-repo
 The app allows to run a simulation of paging and processes' scheduling.
+The GUI is based on PySide6.

 ## How to run
 1. Choose simulation type (paging or scheduling) by clicking its button.